SEAT Leon review

 SEAT offers the Leon in a variety of body styles.
 There’s a standard five-door hatch, the rakish three-door SC and an ST estate.
-SEAT has also been busy working on designs for a Leon hybrid that could return an impressive 176.6mpg and emit just 36g/km.
+SEAT has also just added four-wheel drive to the Leon range in the shape of the ST X-Perience.

 Our choice: Leon 1.6 TDI SE

 Engines, performance and drive

 As soon as you pull away in the SEAT Leon, it's possible to tell it's a quality car - wind and road noise are muted, and the suspension does an excellent job of soaking up any uneven road surfaces.
 Overall, then, the SEAT Leon is enjoyable to drive irrespective of whether it’s in town, or hoovering up the miles on the motorway.
 The handling is good, too.